bio-tools/biotoolsDocs/IFB_tools.rst

    :widths: 25, 100

    "**Bioinformatics portal**", "A web site providing a platform/portal to multiple resources used for research in a focused area, including biological databases, web applications, training resources and so on."
-   "**Database portal**", "A Web application, suite or workbench providing a portal to a biological database."
+   "**Database portal**", "A Web site providing a portal to a biological database, typically allowing a user to browse, deposit, search, visualise, analyse or download data."
    "**Web application**", "A tool with a graphical user interface that runs in your Web browser."
    "**Desktop application**", "A tool with a graphical user interface that runs on your desktop environment, *e.g.* on a PC or mobile device."
    "**Command-line tool**", "A tool with a text-based (command-line) interface."